gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   When the DTLS handshake has been completed, a new SCTP-AUTH key will be exported per {{handling-endpoint-secret}} and the new DTLS connection MUST be used for the DTLS protection operation of any future protected SCTP message.
+   When the DTLS handshake has been completed, a new SCTP-AUTH key will be exported per {{handling-endpoint-secret}} and the new DTLS connection MUST be used for the DTLS protection operation of any future protected ULP user message.
 The endpoint is RECOMMENDED to use the security context of the new DTLS connection for any DTLS protection operation occurring after the completed handshake.
 The new SCTP-AUTH key SHALL be used for any SCTP message being sent